seoryjj/pp-material/20130904/content.en.md

   page.
   + **Submit here** except for extraordinary circumstances.
 Especially, don't submit via email.
-* You may leave if you submitted.
-* If you submit no later than 24hrs after the practice session, you will get 100% of your score.
+* If you submit no later than 24hrs after the lab session, you will get 100% of your score.
 There might be a minus if you submit later than 24hrs.
   + If you submit multiple times, only the last one is counted for.
-For example, if you submitted an answer 18hrs after the practice session and another answer 30 hrs after, only the latter is effective.
+For example, if you submitted an answer 18hrs after the lab session and another answer 30 hrs after, only the latter is effective.

 ### Homeworks and Projects ###

-* Prof. Yi gives homeworks and projects.
-* TAs will give you self-graders.
+* TAs will give you self-graders for homeworks and projects.
   + Self-graders are only for testing input/output formats, and real grading is not performed by this self-graders.
   + Warning: as TAs provide self-graders, **TAs will not give you any